allvm/allvm-tools/docs/ALLVMFormat.md

 ## Non-bitcode

+### Software Data

+Files other than code may reside in the package, and all read-only data required by the application for execution should be included.

+Additionally, configuration files are encouraged to be shipped as well.
+Users may modify the configuration but do so sparingly, generating a new package instance by doing so.

+### ALLVM data

-Other files in the container contain analysis summaries, executable code caches, optimized file dependencies, etc.
+Other files in the container may be used for various ALLVM-specific ends:

-Most of these files are optional.
+* analysis summaries,
+* executable code caches
+* optimized file dependencies

+These are optional (although certain components may require them), and it might make more sense to ship these results outside of the package, more work on use cases is needed.

+For now, both models are supported.

 ## Metadata